-Sonos Playbar on the other hand, measures 900mm wide, 85mm deep, and 140mm high, and it's roughly twice as heavy as Sonos Beam at 5.4kg, so it's bigger in all directions.
-Given it is several years older, it looks a bit dated.
-It is available in a combination of black and dark silver only, and it features physical controls on the side - similar to older Sonos speakers like the Play:1 and Play:3.
+Sonos Playbar on the other hand is bigger and heavier than Beam.
+It is several years older, resulting in a more dated design.
+Playbar comes in a combination of black and dark silver only, and it features physical controls on the side - similar to older Sonos speakers like the Play:1 and Play:3.
 On the rear, in the centre, there are two Ethernet ports, optical audio, and a power supply port.

 The addition of HDMI on the Beam gives the compact sound bar a lot more control options and a distinct advantage over the older Playbar, as we'll talk about in the features section below.
 We also think the design of the Beam is a lot more attractive, the smaller footprint making it much easier to accommodate in your home.